-What Will Happen In Supercross With Jett Lawrence Out - Racer X
+What Will Happen in 2025 Supercross With Jett Lawrence Out? - Racer X

 The good news is that whoever does win this year’s title already showed what could have been.
 It’s not like Jett was rolling these dudes in these four races.
 Four races isn’t a lot of data in the scope of 17, but if you’re going to bench-race with the only data available, several riders can say, “it was going to be mine, anyway.”
 Sexton, specifically, would love to take that take to the bank.

-7. Webb Doing What Webb Does:
+7. Webb Doing What Webb Does

 Cooper Webb is constantly pushing up against the narrative that he’s not fast enough to win the supercross title even though he’s already done it twice.
 Just last year he provided all Jett could handle even if he couldn’t match his one-lap pace.
 Over 17 rounds, with attrition, consistency and strategy in play, Webb makes magic.
 Jett going out is just another example that speed doesn’t guarantee anything.

-6. Eli The Conqueror:
+6. Eli The Conqueror

 Look, Eli Tomac has the look of someone ready to run through a wall to win this title.
 As stated above, he stated his case well even when Jett was there.
 But no doubt the odds of a Tomac title just got even better.
 How incredible would it be for him to net a third supercross title at this stage of his life and career?
 It’s in play now more than ever.

-5. Hunter Time:
+5. Hunter Time

 Just like last summer, the lone 450 slot in the Honda HRC Progressive truck now belongs to Hunter Lawrence.
 Hunter, pragmatic and unemotional, is not going to be impacted by the pressure of that role.
 However, as someone who relies so heavily on data and process to make improvement, he does lose A) a teammate to help share bike data, and B) one heck of a rabbit to chase at the practice track.
 Hunter continues to progress in 450 supercross, will this slow that development slightly?

-4. Records on Pause:
+4. Records on Pause

 Jett made a lot of people bristle when he spoke of chasing Jeremy McGrath’s career mark of 72 wins, before he even raced a 450 supercross race.
 Jett’s actual explanation was that he needed big goals to stay focused for a long time.
 Think of it this way: imagine if Ryan Villopoto was dead set on chasing 72 and didn’t feel satisfied at “merely” winning four-straight supercross championships.
 That keeps him racing.
 The 72-win mark was a hedge against Jett leaving anything on the table.